tfrvanhoorn/msc-thesis-utility-preserving-video-pseudonymization/README.md

 - JSON report with per-video predictions, key-wise summaries, confidence shifts, and agreement metrics.

-## TODO: Pretrained Models
+## Pretrained Models

-- TODO: Add download links for StyleGAN2 checkpoints, projector checkpoints, and emotion recognition backbone/LSTM weights.
+Pretrained StyleGAN2 checkpoints, projector checkpoints, and emotion recognition backbone/LSTM weights are not bundled with this repository.
+Provide your own paths when running training, inference, or emotion recognition.

 ## End-To-End Quick Flow